-A very popular delicatessen meat, pastrami is usually made from beef however sometimes is made from pork, mutton or turkey.
-The pastrami was originally created as a way to preserve meat before modern refrigeration.
-To make pastrami the raw meat is placed in brine, then partially dried, seasoned with various herbs and spices, smoked and steamed.
+A popular delicatessen meat, pastrami is usually made from beef.
+Others make their pastrami sandwich with pork, mutton or turkey.
+Before refrigeration, butchers originally created pastrami as a way to preserve meat.
+To make pastrami, they placed the raw meat in brine.
+Then they partially dried it and seasoned it with various herbs and spices to be smoked and steamed.

-New York kosher butcher, Sussman Volk is generally credited with producing the first pastrami sandwich in 1887, claiming to have gotten the recipe from a Romanian friend in exchange for storage of his luggage.
+New York kosher butcher, Sussman Volk earns credit for producing the first pastrami sandwich in 1887.
+He claimed to have gotten the recipe from a Romanian friend in exchange for storing his luggage.
 Due to the popularity of his sandwich, Volk converted his butcher shop into a restaurant to sell pastrami sandwiches.

-- Pastrami is typically sliced and served hot on rye bread, a classic New York deli sandwich (pastrami on rye), sometimes served with coleslaw and Russian dressing.
+- When served, the deli typically slices the pastrami and places it between two slices of rye bread.
+Sometimes, the classic New York deli sandwich (pastrami on rye) is served with coleslaw and Russian dressing.

-- In Los Angeles – The classic pastrami sandwich is served with hot pastrami right out of the steamer, sliced very thin and wet from the brine then layered on double-baked Jewish-style rye bread.
+- In Los Angeles, they serve the classic pastrami sandwich with hot pastrami right out of the steamer.
+They slice it very thin and wet from the brine then layered on double-baked Jewish-style rye bread.
 It is traditionally accompanied by yellow mustard and pickles.